aws/aws-advanced-python-wrapper/docs/development-guide/IntegrationTests.md

 3. At the top right of the Pycharm window, click the dropdown arrow and select your newly created debug configuration
 4. Click the bug symbol to start the debug configuration.
 Pycharm will begin listening for a debug connection
 5. Navigate to your Pycharm git bash terminal.
 In the terminal, navigate to the project root directory.
-Execute a gradle integration test debug task, eg: `./gradlew debug-pg-aurora`.
+Execute a gradle integration test debug task, e.g.: `./gradlew debug-pg-aurora`.
 Other tasks are defined in `tests/integration/host/build.gradle.kts`
 6. The logs in the console will print the following message prompting you to open the Pycharm debug window when the debugger has attached: